influxdata/docs-v2/content/influxdb/v2.0/api-guide/client-libraries/nodejs/query.md

 Use the [InfluxDB JavaScript client library](https://github.com/influxdata/influxdb-client-js) in a Node.js environment to query InfluxDB.

-The following example sends a Flux query to an InfluxDB bucket and outputs rows as asynchronous iterable.
+The following example sends a Flux query to an InfluxDB bucket and outputs rows as a JavaScript _asynchronous iterable_ object.

 ## Before you begin